-Susan Babbel is a contemporary figurative artist who redefines portraiture with her emotional portrayal of women.
+Susan Babbel, an American Figurative Expressionist artist redefines portraiture with her intense, emotional portrayal of women.
 A degree of abstraction is achieved by eliminating backgrounds, laying context for her figures.
 Sorrowful, confrontational and questioning images are created through the use of color, layering and texture.
 Susan’s larger paintings are oil or acrylic on canvas, and her smaller works are gouache or watercolor on paper.

 Susan’s abstract art is reflective of the life around her.
 Bold colors mix to create visions personal to the viewer.